Synthesisz/Synth-BOT/README.md

 # Synth-BOT
-Just a little(for now) personal project of a novice js developer.
+Just a little personal project of a novice js developer.